Parti da Darwin per un viaggio verso le splendide Tiwi Islands e scopri perché sono conosciute come "le isole del sorriso".

-The Tiwi Islands are famous for their traditional lifestyle, art and love of AFL.
-Take a day tour from Darwin to the Tiwi Islands to find out why they are nicknamed the ‘Island of Smiles’.
+The people on Tiwi Islands are famous for their traditional lifestyle, stunning artworks, vibrant fabrics and textiles, plus an exuberant passion for football.
+Take a day tour from Darwin to the Tiwi Islands to find out why it is nicknamed the ‘Island of Smiles’.

 Annual football and art sale